w3c/wai-curricula/content/designer/flexible-color-layout-and-design.md

 Explain how sufficient color contrast (contrast ratios in WCAG) are essential for people with low vision to perceive, distinguish, and understand content.

-Describe how some people use color to understand and distinguish content.
-Explain different ways to supplement information that is presented using color, such as using shapes and icons.
+Describe how some people rely on color to understand and distinguish content.
+Explain that some people cannot perceive color well or at all.
+Discuss different ways to supplement information that is presented using color, such as using shapes and icons.

 #### Learning Outcomes for Topic

 Students should be able to:

 * explain how appropriate use of color enables people with disabilities to read, understand, and distinguish user interface components
+* determine if text, images of text, and controls have sufficient color contrast based on the contrast ratios
 * design text and images of text that have a contrast ratio of at least 4.5:1 with respect to their background
 * design large-scale text and images of text that have a contrast ratio of at least 3:1 with respect to their background
 * design components and graphics that have a contrast ratio of at least 3:1 with respect to their background